gzuuus/nostr_startr/README.md

 ### Roadmap:
  - [ ] Multi account/key option
  - [ ] Multi configuration option for starting nostr_console
+ - [ ] Improve Key Derivation scheme
+ - [ ] Make it compatible with more OS
  - [ ] Bundle application into a single package
  - [ ] More on the way